-- Soft bristles: your toothbrush should have soft bristles that are gentle on your teeth and gums.
+- Soft bristles: Your toothbrush should have soft bristles that are gentle on your teeth and gums.
 If you have recessions, you may want to consider an extra-soft bristled toothbrush.

 - Multi-angled bristles: Multi-angled bristles are designed to increase contact with tooth surfaces between teeth, removing plaque even from tough spots.
 That’s why angled bristles are superior to straight ones.

 - Comfortable handle: Many toothbrushes have non-slip grips which make them easy to use even if wet.
-Additionally, the handles on many Oral-B toothbrushes have been modeled based on research into the five different ways that people hold their toothbrush while brushing.
+Additionally, the handles on many Oral-B toothbrushes have been modelled based on research into the five different ways that people hold their toothbrush while brushing.

 Once your teeth are straightened by braces, it’s much easier to reach plaque on and between your teeth.
 But while wearing braces, plaque and food particles have more places to accumulate and become trapped.
 So be prepared to spend twice as much time on your oral care while you have braces to prevent the risk of developing gum disease or tooth decay.
-Alternatively, consider an electric toothbrush, they can be more effective at removing plaque than regular brushes and most have a timer to ensure you brush for the right amount of time.
+Alternatively, consider an electric toothbrush.
+These can be more effective at removing plaque than regular brushes and most have a timer to ensure you brush for the right amount of time.

-Bottom line is that if you choose a toothbrush that is the right size and style of bristles for your oral care needs, you’ll be able to effectively clean your teeth and help prevent bacterial build-up and the development of plaque.
+The bottom line is that if you choose a toothbrush that is the right size and style of bristles for your oral care needs, you’ll be able to effectively clean your teeth and help prevent bacterial build-up and the development of plaque.

 Still unsure about what toothbrush to buy?
 Speak to your orthodontist or dentist today!